About Van Valk Cantharel, Veluwse slothoeve

-It is 1973 when Gerrit van der Valk buys a charming, small guesthouse from the 1920s for his cousin Martin Zeeuw van der Laan and his wife Angela.
-A country house, built in colonial style, situated against the edge of the Veluwe forest, close to the stretch where the A1 motorway is being extended eastwards at the time.
-The young couple, both in their early twenties, will live upstairs with their baby.
+It is 1973 when Gerrit van der Valk buys for his cousin Martin Zeeuw van der Laan and his wife Angela a charming, small 1920s guest house.
+An estate, built in colonial style, set against the Veluwe forest edge, close to the stretch where the A1 eastward is being extended at the time.
+The young couple, both in their early twenties, move into the upstairs with their baby.
 They set up the first floor as a restaurant.
 Hard work, good food and genuine hospitality are the pillars of their entrepreneurship.
 And that pays off.
-Guests know how to find the Cantharel.
-In 1976 they built a hotel with 47 rooms on the same spot.
-They stayed in the hotel for a few years with their family, which by then had expanded, until they moved into their own house next door.
+Guests knew how to find the Cantharel.
+In 1976, they built a hotel with 47 rooms on the same site.
+For a few years, they lived in the hotel with their family, which had expanded by then, until they moved into their own home next door.

-The current owner Bob Zeeuw van der Laan remembers his young childhood in the hotel with pleasure: "As small children, we played tag in the hotel corridor.
+Current owner Bob Zeeuw van der Laan thinks back fondly of his young childhood at the hotel: "As little kids we played tag in the hotel corridor.
 That was fun.
 Although my parents worked long hours in the business, they were always around.
-We ate together and could tell our stories when we came home from school.
-When we were a little older ourselves, we all worked together.
-We saw how important it is to do more than guests expect, so that guests really feel welcome and like coming back.
-That became our second nature, to the extent that it wasn't already in our genes."
+We ate together and could tell our story when we got out of school.
+When we were older ourselves, we all worked with them.
+We saw how important it is to do more than guests expect, so that guests really feel welcome and like coming back again.
+That became our second nature, if it wasn't already in our genes."

-When his parents wanted to take it a little easier, eldest son Bob took over the business, just when a major renovation and expansion was in the pipeline.
-During his many travels he has gained work experience and ideas in the field of facilities, organization and guest experience that he can now put into practice.
-There will be a conference center, stables, a vegetable garden, a beauty & wellness center and a green key gold rating for the hotel.
-The beautiful natural surroundings will be exploited even more by organizing weekly carriage rides across the Veluwe, training employees to become IVN ambassadors and a menu with healthy dishes made from local ingredients.
+When his parents wanted to slow down, eldest son Bob took over the business just as a major renovation and expansion was about to take place.
+During his many travels, he gained work experience and ideas in the areas of facilities, organization and guest experience that he can now put into practice.
+There will be a conference center, horse stables will rise, an in-house vegetable garden will be created, a beauty & wellness will open and the hotel will receive a green key gold rating.
+The beautiful natural surroundings will be utilized even more by organizing weekly carriage rides across the Veluwe, training employees as IVN ambassadors and a menu with healthy dishes made from local ingredients.

-In recent years Bob and his team also continue to develop: restaurant Huisje James, hidden in the green behind the hotel, outdoor dinners, the in-house information point 't Buitenhuisje and the Valk Vers food label.
+In recent years, Bob and his team also continue to develop: restaurant Huisje James, hidden in the greenery behind the hotel, outdoor dinners, the in-house information point 't Buitenhuisje and the Valk Vers food label.
 A wellness garden with swimming pool will follow in 2019.
-This makes De Cantharel more than just a place to stay, it is a Veluwe hotel farm where guest experience is central, a place where business dynamics and luxury and relaxation go hand in hand.
+De Cantharel is thus more than just a place to stay, it is a Veluwe hotel farm where guest experience is central, a place where business dynamics and luxury and relaxation go together perfectly.